MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore/jsonstore-ios.md

     url: https://github.com/MobileFirst-Platform-Developer-Center/JSONStoreObjC/tree/release80
 ---
 ## Overview
-This tutorial is a continuation of the JSONStore Overview tutorial.
+This tutorial further elaborates on the available JSONStore APIs for Native iOS development.

+**Prerequisite**: Make sure the MobileFirst Native SDK was added to the Xcode project.
+Follow the tutorial: [Adding the MobileFirst Platform Foundation SDK to iOS applications](../adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications/).

 #### Jump to: